rpatil524/Community-Notebooks/VM_Notebook_Launcher/README.md

 similar in function to Google Cloud Datalab, this approach does not require you to run a gcloud command on your desktop.
 Once it is up and running, there is no more desktop code component.
 The notebook server requires a password you provide as part of the setup, and also installs a GCP firewall rule to only accept traffic from the IP range you specify in the setEnvVars.sh file.
+Note that since Google Compute Engines only support IPV4 traffic, you cannot use IPV6 with this setup.

 1) Edit the `setEnvVars.sh` file to personalize your installation
 2) Run `./startAndLaunch.sh`